fre-antra/React_SEP_052421/Day 1/HTTP_HTML_Topics.md

 8. Why do we use name='viewport'?
 9. Why should we put link rel='stylesheet' href='index.css' in head?
 10. Why should we put script src='index.js' script at the bottom of body?
+11. What is async attribute?
+What about defer?
+Any difference?
-11. What is the difference between ECMAScript vs. JavaScript vs. Node.js?
+12. What is the difference between ECMAScript vs. JavaScript vs. Node.js?
-12. What is difference between a block element, an inline element, and a inline-block element?
+13. What is difference between a block element, an inline element, and a inline-block element?
-13. What is a semantic HTML tag?
+14. What is a semantic HTML tag?
 What is the purpose of using it?